- Nicky Gottlieb

 Hampshire History Trust grew out of Winchester Heritage Open Days, one of the biggest Heritage Open Days hubs in the country.

-Five years ago Heritage Open Days barely existed in Winchester.
-This all changed in 2016, when local resident Nicky Gottlieb decided that Heritage Open Days should be an integral part of the local cultural calendar, and she single handedly arranged that year a programme of over 40 free events in and around the City.
-In 2017, she was joined by another local resident, Becky Brown, and since then they have worked up to 100hours per week between them unpaid year round to maintain and develop Winchester’s largest community heritage event.
+In 2015, Heritage Open Days barely existed in Winchester.
+This all changed when local resident Nicky Gottlieb decided that they should be an integral part of the local cultural calendar and, in 2016, single handedly arranged a programme of over 40 free events in and around the City.
+The following year she was joined by Becky Brown, and together they worked full-time unpaid year-round to maintain and develop Winchester’s largest community heritage event.